nicolegunn/m5_backend/README.md

 ## Built With

-This project was bootstrapped with the following technologies:
+This backend was created with the following technologies:

 - [Node](https://nodejs.org/) - A JavaScript cross platform runtime environment.
 - [Express](https://expressjs.com/) - A web application framework for Node.js.